Dr Alex Street Neurologic Music Therapist

 Specialist Music Therapist in Neurorehabilitation & Neurodevelopment

 I am Dr Alex Street, a music therapist dedicated to personalized patient-centred care, with 20-years clinical and 10-years research experience in neurorehabilitation and education settings using music.
+Working with healthtech companies and healthcare providers is an important part of my work each week, helping to develop new services and technology to improve rehabilitation accesibility and outcomes.

 Billing and Insurance Information